ashaltu/crier/README.md

-# CRIED: Custom Reverse Image Extractions Ranked
+# CRIER: Custom Reverse Image Extractions Ranked

 Final project for cse-455 at the University of Washington.